cemretok/kstreams/README.md

    And then rerun docker-compose.

+   For Windows users if you have an issue starting docker-compose try to comment volume line:
+   volumes:
+      - /var/run/docker.sock:/var/run/docker.sock

+   and then rerun

    ## Scaling Kafka Streams

    In order to scale out Kafka Streams application we'll start a few instances of the same topology.